lebe-dev/config-factory/README.md

 }
 ```

-So we'll need two variables for our template:
+We need two variables for our template:

 - subdomain name
 - application port

 ###1.
 Create template file